 Uncoded messages may be composed of letters or characters, but typically they consist of binary m-tuples.
-These messages are encoded into codewords, consisting of binary n-tuples, by a device called an encoder.
+These messages are encoded into codewords, consisting of binary ntuples, by a device called an encoder.
 The message is transmitted and then decoded.
 We will consider the occurrence of errors during transmission.
 An error occurs if there is a change in one or more bits in the codeword.
 A decoding scheme is a method that either converts an arbitrarily received n-tuple into a meaningful decoded message or gives an error message for that n-tuple.
 If the received message is a codeword (one of the special n-tuples allowed to be transmitted), then the decoded message must be the unique message that was encoded into the codeword.
 For received non-codewords, the decoding scheme will give an error indication, or, if we are more clever, will actually try to correct the error and reconstruct the original message.
 Our goal is to transmit error-free messages as cheaply and quickly as possible.

-Example 8.2.
-One possible coding scheme would be to send a message several times and to compare the received copies with one another.
+Example 8.2 One possible coding scheme would be to send a message several times and to compare the received copies with one another.
 Suppose that the message to be encoded is a binary n-tuple (x_1, x_2, \ldots, x_n) .
 The message is encoded into a binary 3n-tuple by simply repeating the message three times:

-$$(x_1, x_2, \dots, x_n) \mapsto (x_1, x_2, \dots, x_n, x_1, x_2, \dots, x_n, x_1, x_2, \dots, x_n).$$

-To decode the message, we choose as the ith digit the one that appears in the ith place in at least two of the three transmissions.
+$(x_1, x_2, \dots, x_n) \mapsto (x_1, x_2, \dots, x_n, x_1, x_2, \dots, x_n, x_1, x_2, \dots, x_n).$ in at least two of the three transmissions.
 For example, if the original message is (0110), then the transmitted message will be (0110 0110 0110).
-If there is a transmission error in the fifth digit, then the received codeword will be (0110 1110 0110), which will be correctly decoded as (0110).
-This triple-repetition method will automatically detect and correct all single errors, but it is slow and inefficient: to send a message consisting of n bits, 2n extra bits are required, and we can only detect and correct single errors.
+If there is a transmission error in the fifth digit, then the received codeword will be (0110 1110 0110), which will be correctly decoded as (0110).3 This triple-repetition method will automatically detect and correct all single errors, but it is slow and inefficient: to send a message consisting of n bits, 2n extra bits are required, and we can only detect and correct single errors.
 We will see that it is possible to find an encoding scheme that will encode a message of n bits into m bits with m much smaller than 3n.